Operators in analyses and filters

 Object

-If you want to analyze an object in the event parameters, that object must be converted into a string and analyzed as a string.
+If you want to analyze an object (a collection of key/value data) in the event parameters, that object must be converted into a string and analyzed as a string.

 This operator can be used with event parameters and attributes whose values is a piece of text.
 For example,favoriteBrand equals XYZ.
 This type contains the following logical operators: